vnseattle/newsfeed9x/README.md

 <img src='http://vnsdev.com/npm/newsfeed-9x/ex4_1.png'>

 #### DataPoint (option)
 For some reason, your API returns a JSON file with the information of the request and an array of JSON data, which will be used to display what we want.
-We can point to that data by using the attributed child of the component.
+We can point to that data by using the attributed __`dataPoint`__ of the component.

 ##### Example 5